This topic describes the properties listed in the Performance section of the Address Locator Properties dialog box.

 Maximum number of perfect candidates

-This is the number of perfect match candidates (in other words, a score of 100) to be returned in interactive match or rematch.
+This is the number of perfect match candidates (in other words, a score of 100) that are to be returned in interactive match or rematch.
 Once the maximum number of perfect candidates is returned, the search stops.